ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_selectsub.md

 ## Submission methods described by ENA

-ENA described three methods of submission, none of which can be used in isolation to complete all parts of a submission:
+ENA describes three methods of submission, none of which can be used in isolation to complete all parts of a submission:

-* **Interactive Submission Method** - involves filling out web forms directly in the browser and downloading template spreadsheets that can be completed off-line and uploaded later to ENA.
+- **Interactive Submission Method** - involves filling out web forms directly in the browser and downloading template spreadsheets that can be completed off-line and uploaded later to ENA.
 This is the easiest method to use when getting started, but quickly becomes time-consuming with bulk submission (> 50 records).

-* **Command-Line Submission Method** - uses ENA’s **Webin-CLI program**.
+- **Command-Line Submission Method** - uses ENA’s **Webin-CLI program**.
 Submissions require the preparation of text (manifest) files that are validated before submissions are completed.

-* **Programmatic Submission Method** - requires the preparation of XML documents that are sent to ENA using cURL or the Webin Portal of ENA.
+- **Programmatic Submission Method** - requires the preparation of XML documents that are sent to ENA using cURL or the Webin Portal of ENA.

 ## Submission routes devised for this tutorial